Updated on October 5th, 2021

 The ultimate motive of order fulfillment is not just delivering the product to the customer, but it also includes offering them a smooth return and refund.
 Return management completely depends on the method of your order fulfillment.

 No matter which type of order fulfillment model you choose, it is important to automate processes for timely and cost-controlled deliveries.
-You can achieve this goal by integrating Shipsy’s logistics management software or third-party aggregator platform.
+You can achieve this goal by integrating last mile delivery software.
 The former will help you in case of an in-house or self-fulfillment model while the latter is suitable if you have hired one or multiple third-party logistics partners to look after your order deliveries.